jrharp/challengepool.net/README.md

 **Version 1.0.1 for public testing**

 This release should fix an issue that the client was having if connection was lost to the server.
 It also updates to cuda 12.8 in preparation for the Nvidia 50 series GPUS.
-Once a ccap version is announced I will build and publish the client for them.
+I beleiave that the RTX 50 Seriese will be verson 10.0 so I have built for that.

 Website https://www.challengepool.net/